Skip to main content

 ["Sum", ["Function", ["Multiply", "x", 2], "x"]]

-To specify an anonymous function with LaTeX use the \mapsto command:
+To specify a function literal with LaTeX use the \mapsto command:

 x \mapsto 2x